-For this study, we classified the weights defined in NAFNet~\cite{nafnet} into the following four types of parameters: pixel-wise $1\times1$ convolutions, $3\times3$ convolutions, layer normalization, and simplified channel attention (SCA) layers.
-Intuitively, the $3\times3$ convolution operations are the most relevant for image deblurring~\cite{zhu2012deconvolvingblur, schuler2013machineblur} \ie to restore blurred images, the neighbor pixel information must be combined.
-In \Cref{fig:corr_3x3} we show the correlations for the $3\times3$ convolutions, where a great correlation can be observed.
-Also, following the same layer taxonomy, we conduct a similarity study between these models using Centered Kernel Alignment (CKA)~\cite{kornblith2019similarity}, which can be found in the supplementary material.
-These results suggest that models $f_\Theta{_1}, f_\Theta{_2}, \dots$ trained for different deblurring tasks using different datasets (see \Cref{fig:corr_3x3}), share common elemental operations, and learn similar kernels.
+For this study, we classified the weights defined in NAFNet into the following four types of parameters: simplified channel attention (SCA) blocks, layer normalization, $1\times1$ convolutions, and $3\times3$ convolutions.
+Intuitively, the latter operations are the most relevant for image deblurring~\citep{zhu2012deconvolvingblur, schuler2013machineblur} ---to restore blurred images, the neighbor pixel information must be combined---, as shown in \Cref{fig:corr_3x3}, where the $3\times3$ convolution layers hold a high correlation.
+Also, following the same layer taxonomy, a similarity study between these models using Centered Kernel Alignment~\citep{kornblith2019similarity}, can be found in the supplementary.
+These results suggest that models $f_\Theta{_1}, f_\Theta{_2}, \dots$ trained for different deblurring tasks (see \Cref{fig:corr_3x3}), share common neighbor operations.
 Therefore, a model trained with different blur datasets will build a similar type of general neighbor operations correction, making it a potential way of restoring general blur.

-Based on this study, we propose a novel deblurring method --see Figure~\ref{fig:teaser} (c)--, our model can be divided into: (1) a general feature extractor and classifier encoder, and (2) a MoE decoder.
-Following the results of the correlation study, the neural blocks used for the encoder, decoder, and experts are inspired by the NAFNet blocks.
+Based on this study, we propose an All-in-One deblurring method --see Figure~\ref{fig:teaser} (c)--, our model can be divided into: (1) a general feature extractor and classifier encoder, and (2) a MoE decoder.
+Following the results of the correlation study, the neural blocks used for the method are inspired by the NAFNet blocks.
 An illustration of the network architecture is shown in \Cref{fig:scheme}.